-The remaining money can also cover the cost of all the materials and books.
+The remaining money can also cover the cost of all the materials, books, and student basic needs.
 Not to mention, transportation costs to the school.
 However, you cannot use your student loan to pay for a vacation or purchase anything that isn’t school related.

-Private student loans, on the other hand, are granted by a lender, a bank, or a school.
+Private student loans, are granted by a lender, a bank, or a school.
 While some loans are payable after graduation, others require that you make payments while you study.
 Lenders will check your credit score before they approve you for a loan.
 Refinancing is an option, although it can be difficult to postpone debt.

 According to a Forbes report, an average student has a student loan of $28,950.
 This amount is not easy to repay and will most likely grow with the rising interest rates.
 That’s why it is important that you only take what you really need.